 Consider: the mechanics and infrastructure of a G Suite intranet

 Another important factor to settle early on.
-Your intranet isn’t there for its own sake; it’s there to solve challenges and problems, like poor communication or working in silos.
-But there is no one intranet to rule them all, so consider if you need:
+Your intranet software isn’t there for its own sake; it’s there to solve challenges and problems, like poor communication or working in silos.
+But there is no one intranet software to rule them all, so consider if you need:

-An intranet – a home for static information like a single blog post or an embedded image of an organization chart.
+A traditional intranet – a home for static information like a single blog post or an embedded image of an organization chart.

 An Enterprise Social Network (ESN) – like the social networks you know and love, but accessible only by your company and its employees.

-And herein lies the IT team’s purview: in times of old, any intranet solution would’ve been housed on company premises, somewhere in a dark, cold room full of servers that only IT was allowed to go into.
+And herein lies the IT team’s purview: in times of old, any intranet software would’ve been housed on company premises, somewhere in a dark, cold room full of servers that only IT was allowed to go into.
 But the advent of cloud-based intranets and integrations has negated the need for all that infrastructure; instead, the CTO can save money and office space by opting to put the company in the cloud.

 That said, not all companies have moved to the cloud, with some CTOs citing security and data protection as the reason for kicking it old school.
 If your CTO is one of them, a G Suite intranet won’t work for you.
 That said, if they’ve already introduced the company to the G Suite, then they’re already on board with a cloud-based G Suite intranet.
 No-brainer, huh?